ahedberg/comp116-ahedberg/pcaps/README.md

   </tr>
 </table>

-14\.
-Four of the username-password pairs were valid:
+14. Four of the username-password pairs were valid:
     * cisco / 185 buburuza
     * mbergeson@hjnews.com / mb123on
     * brewer / 1qazxsw209simona12
     * dmartini@cutaway.it / se1lasa

-15\.
-The username-password pairs were verified by looking for responses from
-    the server indicating a successful logon.
-In the case of cisco / 185 buburuza pair, the lack of a failed logon response was interpreted as a successful logon.
+15. The username-password pairs were verified by looking for responses from the server indicating a successful logon.
+These responses included messages such as "Login successful" or "Access granted."
+In the case of the cisco / 185 buburuza pair, the lack of a failed logon response from the server was interpreted as a successful logon.

-16\.
-It would be an invasion of the user's privacy to log into websites or
-    services using their usernames and passwords.
+16. It would be an invasion of the user's privacy to log into websites or services using their usernames and passwords.
 There would probably be some violation(s) of terms-of-use agreements with the websites or services if the login information was used to gain access, as well.

+    Most important reason not to try to gain access to these accounts: it's illegal.

-17\.
-The owners of these username-password pairs should start using more secure
-    methods of connection.
+17. The owners of these username-password pairs should start using more secure methods of connection.
 SSH could be used instead of Telnet.
 POP3 and IMAP can be secured using SSL.

-18\.
-The IP addresses with their associated domain names are listed below.
-The
-    Address Resolution statistics option in Wireshark generated this data.
-I apologize for the ugly formatting.
+18. The IP addresses with their associated domain names are listed below.
+The Address Resolution statistics option in Wireshark generated this data.

     74.125.239.7 talkgadget.l.google.com
 74.125.239.4			        talkgadget.l.google.com
 74.125.239.6				talkgadget.l.google.com
 74.125.239.0				talkgadget.l.google.com